Living Free Every Day®

 Thoughts for Today

 This week we will continue looking at the Ten Commandments.
-The sixth commandment focuses on
+The sixth commandment focuses on the sacredness of human life.
+It is designed to protect each of us in our relationship with others.

 Many in our world today have less and less regard for God.
 Along with that decline comes a lessening of the value of human life.
 This decline is apparent in the growing number of abortions and acts of euthanasia.
 Every life is important to Godthe unborn, the elderly, the sick.
 Everyone.
 And he calls us to value and protect every life.